tdwg/tcs2/docs/feature-report/README.md

 ([\[darwin_core_and_rdfowl_task_groups_darwin_2015\]](../bibliography/#darwin_core_and_rdfowl_task_groups_darwin_2015))
 concluded that the creation of functional `dwc:Taxon` instances described using RDF was not possible at the time of writing and that the task of describing taxonomic entities would have to be an effort outside of Darwin Core.
-This is that effort.
+TCS 2 is that effort.

-In 2017, the Vocabulary Maintenance Standard (VMS) and Standard Documentation Standard (SDS) were ratified, which establisheed a mechanism by which existing TDWG standards should be maintained and documented.
+In 2017, the Vocabulary Maintenance Standard (VMS) and Standard Documentation Standard (SDS) were ratified, which established a mechanism by which existing TDWG standards should be maintained and documented.
 In 2018, the then Taxonomic Names and Concepts Interest Group (TNC)—which was also responsible for the creation of TCS 1—set out to review TCS, the TDWG Taxon Concept and Taxon Name LSID Ontologies, the Darwin Core Taxon class and other systems for exchanging taxonomic data that were out there.
-In 2020, a new charter for the TNC was ratified, which made the TNC the Interest Group that maintains TCS and which lead to a change of the name of the Interest Group to TCS Maintence Group.
+In 2020, a new charter for the TNC was ratified, which made the TNC the Interest Group that maintains TCS and which lead to a change of the name of the Interest Group to TCS Maintenance Group.
 A charter for the TCS 2 Task Group, to create the new version of TCS, was ratified in 2021.